Retrospective Sample Collection – Biomarker Discovery to Help Rescue your Drug

 - Experience of working with large number of recruiting sites worldwide

-- Relationships with many different investigators and background staff in recruiting centers
+- Relationships with many different investigators and background staff in recruiting centres

 - Extensive experience in contractual arrangements for sample access and shipping worldwide